ravgotrasahil/ravgotrasahil-github.io/teaching/teaching.md

 * the course is designed for students in four programs: biology, statistics, computer science, and biomedical engineering.
 If you are not in one of these four programs, I will not give permission for you to be added to the course at this time (spring or summer 2016).
 * I do not have a syllabus or list of topics at this time.
 It is a brand new course, and I will be preparing these materials over the summer.
 * the course focuses on methods appropriate for biology and biomedical applications, with a few other applications in the hard sciences.
 If you are interested in taking the course because you want to learn a software stack for big-data applications in industry, you will possibly end up disappointed.
 * the course will nonetheless still teach methods appropriate for big-data applications in a wider range of fields.
-There just won't be our focus.
+These applications just won't be our focus.
 * students in other programs are welcome to enroll... eventually.
 But you have to wait until the fall add/drop period so that students in the four core programs served by the course receive priority.